Jacobam3/whytoolz-level-one/README.md

 ### Understanding Generators

-Generators are a key concept in Part II.
+Generators are a key concept in Part IV (Advanced).
 Here's a quick primer:

 **Regular function (eager):**
 ```python